Crossminton

 Crossminton, previously known as Speed Badminton, is a racket game that combines elements from different sports like badminton, squash and tennis.
 It is played without any net and has no prescribed playground, so it can be executed on tennis courts, streets, beaches, fields or gyms.

 The sport is often associated with the brand Speedminton because of their historical relation.
 From 1 January 2016 the name of the racket sport has been changed from Speed Badminton to Crossminton.
 Today, Crossminton is played all around the world.
-Currently, there are tournaments all over the world which are organized in a growing number of clubs.
-On August 25, 2011 the International Crossminton Organization (ICO) was founded under the name International Speed Badminton Organisation (ISBO) in Berlin.
+Currently, there are tournaments all over the world which are organized by a growing number of clubs.
+On August 25, 2011, the International Crossminton Organization (ICO) was founded under the name International Speed Badminton Organisation (ISBO) in Berlin.
 By 2018 the ICO already had 26 members - national federations from Europe, America, Asia and Africa.

 History

-The special shuttlecock and the idea of the game were invented in 2001 in Berlin by Bill Brandes.
-The game was refined to the final game of crossminton by the Speedminton company.
+The special shuttlecock and the concept of the game were invented in 2001 in Berlin by Bill Brandes.
+The game was later refined into its final form, crossminton by the Speedminton company.
 The inventor first named his new sport "shuttleball", but soon the game was renamed "speed badminton".
 Starting from January 2016 the name was changed again, to crossminton.
 Originally, the idea of the inventor was to create an outdoor variant of badminton, so he changed the ball to be smaller and heavier (today called speeder).
 The analogy of badminton now exists only in a technical way: there is no net and the game tempo is faster.
 In 2003, there were already 6,000 active players in Germany.
 The sport is growing steadily and there are numerous international tournaments across Europe.